What is an Elimination Diet?

 An elimination diet is a great way to test yourself for a food intolerance.
 The process involves avoiding certain foods completely for a few weeks, then reintroducing them into your diet one at a time to identify which foods produce a reaction in your body.

 How Does the Elimination Diet Work?

 The most common plan is to remove specific foods or ingredients from your diet because you think they may be the reason for your symptoms.
-Common symptoms include dry skin, bloating, digestive issues, fatigue, headaches, joint aches and migraines.
+Common symptoms include dry skin, bloating, digestive issues, fatigue, headaches and joint aches.

 Once you stop eating the suspicious food(s) you’ll need to read food labels carefully and ask how foods are prepared at restaurants.
 Keep a food diary and write down everything you eat.

 Make sure you eat other foods that provide the same nutrients as the food you need to avoid.
 For example, if you’re supposed to eliminate dairy products temporarily, you may want to look for foods that are fortified with calcium.

 Then, slowly add suspicious foods back into your diet, one at a time.
 This process helps you know exactly which foods are a problem.
 In your food diary, note any symptoms that you get as you add each food back in.